Leisure Suit Larry 5: Passionate Patti Does a Little Undercover Work: Plot

 The absence of a Leisure Suit Larry 4 forms the basis of this newest installment, as Julius Biggs has stolen the "missing floppies" of the game and caused Larry Laffer to become amnesiac.
-Larry is now in the adult film industry, working for a Mafia-connected company known as PornProdCorp.
-His boss sends him across the United States to scout for models to appear in "America's Sexiest Home Videos".
+Larry awakens working as a videotape technician at PornProdCorp, a sleazy entertainment company transitioning from adult films to mainstream television.
+His manipulative boss, Silas Scruemall, assigns him a secret cross-country mission: travel across America with a hidden camera to secretly record three finalist women for their new TV show America's Sexiest Home Videos.